-The word Anclote is a Spanish word that means anchor.
-The island is about 180 acres, around 4 miles long, and less than a mile in width.
-Much of the 180 acres encompassed by Anclote Key is damp and marshy, which makes it hard to traverse unless you walk along the pristine sand beaches.
-The turquoise color of the water resembles that of the Florida Keys.
+Anclote is a Spanish word meaning anchor.
+Anclote island is about 180 acres, around 4 miles long, and less than a mile in width.
+Much of the 180 acres encompassed by Anclote Key is damp and marshy, which making it difficult to traverse unless you walk along its pristine

-There are several ways to get out to Anclote Key: you can take your own watercraft, rent a boat from a marina, charter a captain or schedule a tour on one with one of the local outfits out of the Port Richey area.
+There are several ways to get out to Anclote Key: you can take your own watercraft, rent a boat from a marina, charter a captain, or schedule a tour on one with one of the local outfits out of the Tarpon Springs or Port Richey area.

 The thing I like most about this quiet, peaceful paradise is that you can literally pull up to an uninhabited part of the island, set up your chairs, and enjoy your own personal part of the beach.

 Recently, I joined a group from New Port Richey with “Captain Bob” of Island Paradise Charters for a full-day tour including catered lunch on the island and a guest mermaid.
 The fun-loving folks that made up the group all hailed from the same area of Long Island and had winter abodes in New Port Richey.
 Their camaraderie added to the fun of our excursion.

 Bob Hubbard, known as “Captain Bob,” holds a USCG license Master Captain and an FCC license.
 The pontoon boat, “Magic Dolphin” is USGC inspected, and built to withstand any weather conditions we might come upon.
 This boat was seriously built!
 Bob grew up on the water in Tarpon Springs and knows this area like the back of his hand.